blutui/dev.blutui.com/src/pages/docs/canvas/tags/embed.md

 </div>
 ```

-The goal of the `vertical_boxes_skeleton.canvas` template being to factor out the HTML markup for the boxes.
+The goal of the `vertical_boxes_skeleton.html` template being to factor out the HTML markup for the boxes.

 The **embed** tag takes the exact same arguments as the [include](/docs/canvas/tags/include) tag: